 Who We Are

-Animal Friends of Connecticut is fortunate to have been able to find caring homes for many homeless pets that otherwise would have been killed.
+We’re fortunate to have been able to find caring homes for many cats that otherwise would have been killed.
 No animal is ever put to sleep unless it is incurably ill and suffering, with no chance of recovering to an acceptable quality of life.